|

-To be honest, I’ve lost count of how many paint projects we’ve done.
+To be honest, I’ve lost count of how many paint projects Robert and I have done after over a decade of DIY makeovers.

 But every single one always takes my breath away.
-It’s the best way to make a massive visual impact for often not a whole lot of money… that is, as long as you know the “rules” and tricks of paint.
+Paint is the best way to make a massive visual impact for often not a whole lot of money… that is, as long as you know the “rules” and tricks of paint.

-So I rounded up 15 of our best posts for choosing the right color, when to use primer, how to paint all sorts of materials in your house like brick, vinyl siding, concrete patios, cabinets, light fixtures, furniture, doors, showers & tubs, and more.
+So I rounded up 18 of our best tutorials and tips for choosing the right color, when to use primer, and how to paint all sorts of materials in your house like brick, vinyl siding, concrete patios, cabinets, light fixtures, furniture, doors, showers & tubs, and more.

 1. How to Choose the Perfect Paint Color Every Time